 Heating and hot water via gas central heating with individual thermostat controls.

 2 Smart TVs (one 63”)

-Fully equipped kitchen with toaster, kettle, coffee machine (Nespresso), utensils, crockery, cutlery, glassware (champagne flutes, tumblers and wine and water glasses) cafetiere, bakeware, food preparation (scales, grater, jug, sieve), saucepans, bread bin, kitchen foil, cling film, kitchen paper
+Fully equipped kitchen with toaster, kettle, cafetiere, utensils, crockery, cutlery, glassware (champagne flutes, tumblers and wine and water glasses), bakeware, food preparation (grater, jug, sieve), saucepans, bread bin, kitchen foil, cling film, kitchen paper